Horpeyemi007/LEARN_GOLANG_WITH_KODEKLOUD/02_LearningWriteUp/README.md

 - categorizing a set of related values
 - describing the operations that can be done on them
 - describing the way the data is stored

+Also, GO has a concept of types that is either explicitly declared by a programmer or is inferred by the compiler.